 Zone Placement of Black Dahlia

-And the most peculiar thing about the plant is, their care and adaptability are highly zone specific.
+And the most peculiar thing about the plant is their care and adaptability are highly zones specific.

 Zone 10 and Higher

 Dahlias can be grown as perennials if you reside in zone 10 or higher, as winter safety is not required for the vegetation.

 Zone 8 and 9